-To find government documents in the James C. Kirkpatrick Library, the first and best tool is the online catalog, Quest.
+To find government documents in the James C. Kirkpatrick Library, the first and best tool is the online catalog, Avalon.
 Search by title, author, subject, keyword, or SuDoc call number.
 You may also find government documents by using the library's search engine, Central Search:

 Government Information by Topic Links to Federal government information organized by topic, from USA.gov.

 Search Strategies --This web page describes various search strategies useful for finding government information

 Federal Agency Directory Directory of Federal Agency Web Sites